build-trust/ockam-documentation/guides/examples/aws-marketplace-tcp-inlet-outlet.md

 ### 3. Setup TCP Outlet

-- Open Cloudformation template from marketplace.
-Choose the `AWS Region` you would like to deploy to
+- Open the Ockam CloudFormation template from AWS Marketplace.
+Choose the `AWS Region` you would like to deploy to.

-- Stack name: `ockam-ec2-instance-outlet` or any appropriate value.
+- Stack name: `ockam-ec2-instance-outlet` or any name you prefer.

-- Network Configuration
+- Network Configuration:
-  - Select suitable values.
+  - Select suitable values for your topology.

-- Ockam Configuration
+- Ockam Configuration:
-  - `Ockam TCP Outlet or Inlet`: Choose `outlet`
+  - `Ockam TCP Outlet or Inlet`: Choose `outlet`.
-  - `Enrollment ticket`: Copy paste the content of `outlet` ticket generated above
+  - `Enrollment ticket`: Copy and paste the content of the `outlet` ticket generated above.
-  - `Resource Identifier`: Enter the value of resource identifier (RESOURCE_IDENTIFIER) used to generate enrollment tickets.
-If you are following this example, use `aws:cft:demo`
+  - `Resource Identifier`: Enter the value of resource identifier (`${RESOURCE_IDENTIFIER}`) used to generate enrollment tickets.
+If you are following this example, use `aws:cft:demo`.
   - `Resource Address`: Enter `127.0.0.1:7777`.
-In the upcoming steps, you will setup a webhook on the same ec2 listening on port `7777`. _This could be any resource in the AWS account that the EC2 machine can access_
+In the upcoming steps, you will setup a webhook on the same EC2 machine listening on port `7777`. _This could be any resource in the AWS account that the EC2 machine can access_.

-- Launch cloudformation template.
+- Click Next to launch the CloudFormation run.

-- Upon successful cloudformation stack run, ockam outlet is configured on an ec2 machine.
+- Upon successful CloudFormation stack run, the Ockam outlet will be configured on an EC2 machine.

-- Connect to EC2 machine via AWS Session Manager.
-To view the log file, connect to the instance and open `/var/log/cloud-init-output.log`
+- Connect to the EC2 machine via AWS Session Manager.
+To view the log file, run `sudo cat /var/log/cloud-init-output.log`.

-- Connect to EC2 machine via AWS Session Manager to run a webhook.
-Copy below contents to file `/opt/webhook_receiver.py`
+- Let's set up a webhook.
+Copy the code below to this file: `/opt/webhook_receiver.py`.

 ```py
 from http.server import BaseHTTPRequestHandler, HTTPServer